Bungee jumping in South Africa

 2011

-During winter break of my senior year, with funding from Smith, a few of my close friends and I volunteered in Kenya together.
+During the winter break of my senior year, with funding from Smith, a few of my close friends and I volunteered in Kenya together.
 We taught in an orphanage and worked with HIV-positive women in their shops.
 After our four weeks were up, I realized we weren’t as helpful as I thought we would be.
-Both the students’ and the women’s needs were beyond what we would be able to provide during our short stay.
-Once we got home, we were able to sell some of the women’s jewelry in the U.S. and send them the proceeds ($400 USD, or 40,400 Kenyan Shillings).
-But I still had the unsettling feeling of leaving them hanging, even though we didn’t have the capacity to do more.
+Both the students and the women’s needs were beyond what we could provide during our short stay.
+Once we got home, we sold some women’s jewelry in the U.S. and sent them the proceeds ($400 USD, or 40,400 Kenyan Shillings).
+But I still felt unsettled about leaving them hanging, even though we couldn’t do more.

 Pro tip: